jaysonwhelpley/wall-of-honor/README.md

 # wall-of-honor
 Audio story wall for the Jesus Film Project tour.

-Created in October 2020 by Jayson Whelpley and Drew Warkentin
+Created in October/November 2020 by Jayson Whelpley and Drew Warkentin

 ## Directory Structure
 ```index.html      The only html file.